camp2021-208.jpg

 AmeriCorps at Willowell

-Members will also help run the vegetable garden and select summer camps.
+Members will also help run the vegetable garden and summer programming for all ages.
 While each AmeriCorps member supports existing Willowell programs, they also have the opportunity to forge their own path and exercise creativity in the projects they pursue.

 AmeriCorps members at Willowell put on many hats to build happier, healthier, and more sustainable futures for the youth and residents of Addison County.
 All members at Willowell gain invaluable hands-on experience implementing and managing outdoor education programs.
 This involves developing community resources, planning curriculum, teaching, expanding community networks, fundraising, mentoring youth, and organizing volunteers.
 We told you, many hats!